appdezign/lara-pro-demo-theme/README.md

-# Demo Theme Lara CMS 8
+# Demo Theme Lara Pro CMS 10

 ## Built on Laravel, the best framework in the world